camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 be thread-safe, since it can be executed simultaneously from different threads.
 This also influences the way Field Injection is handled.

-The classes that are referenced in the process definition (i.e. by using `camunda:class`  ) are **NOT instantiated during deployment**.
+The classes that are referenced in the process definition (i.e., by using `camunda:class`  ) are **NOT instantiated during deployment**.
 Only when a process execution arrives at the point in the process where the class is used for the first time, an instance of that class will be created.
 If the class cannot be found,